-However, this review is the first that will occur alongside the implementation of the UK Government's Energy Price Guarantee Scheme (EPG) which applies a discount to the Power NI unit rate; and customers will pay the unit rate calculated after the discount has been applied.
-The discount is being funded by the UK Government and will begin on 1 November 2022.
+This review is the third that will occur alongside the implementation of the UK Government's Energy Price Guarantee Scheme (EPG) which applies a discount to the Power NI unit rate; and customers will pay the unit rate calculated after the discount has been applied.
+The discount is being funded by the UK Government and began on 1 November 2022.
 It applies across the UK to all electricity suppliers standard variable tariffs.
+However, the discount rate is lower for Northern Ireland.